scurker/scurker.com/contents/articles/remote-deployments-with-git.md

 #### Add SSH key

 Don't like typing your username and password every time you deploy?
 You can use a public SSH key to authenticate every time you do your push to deploy.
-If you don't already have SSH keys, you can [follow this guide through step 2](https://help.github.com/articles/generating-ssh-keys/) to generate your SSH key.
+If you haven't already generated your SSH keys, you can [follow this guide through step 2](https://help.github.com/articles/generating-ssh-keys/).

 From there, you can simply copy your public key to your server.